joblib/joblib/README.rst

 ============

 - Joblib supports Python versions starting from 3.9.
-- The only mandatory dependency is `cloudpickle <https://github.com/cloudpipe/cloudpickle>`.
+- The only dependency is `cloudpickle 3.0+ <https://github.com/cloudpipe/cloudpickle>`.
 - Joblib has an optional dependency on Numpy (at least version 1.6.1) for array manipulation.
 - Joblib includes its own vendored copy of